FunnyMonkey/fm-vagrant/README.md

 This is well documented at http://vagrantup.com/v1/docs/vagrantfile.html but you should review the order precedence of the Vagrantfile.
 Generally speaking you will want to make a few host specific adjustments.
 Most importantly you will make adjustments so that your machine has an outbound connection.
-Below is what I use;
+This is typically done with a bridged network interface, but you may need to adjust to NAT depending on your network configuration.
+Note that bridged mode will generally fail on large public networks such as those found in airports and hotels.
+Below is what I have in ~/.vagrant.d/Vagrantfile

     Vagrant::Config.run do |config|
       config.vm.customize ["modifyvm", :id, "--memory", "2048"]
       config.vm.customize ["modifyvm", :id, "--cpus", "4"]